 Is lightning and thunder dangerous?

-Thunder, as we have shown, is not threatening beyond the terror, worry, or even anxiety that it can cause in humans and animals since it is merely a sound.
+As we have shown, thunder is not threatening beyond the terror, worry, or even anxiety that it can cause in humans and animals since it is merely a sound.

-On the other hand, lightning, on the other hand, is deadly when it strikes the ground directly if we are in its path.
+On the other hand, lightning, is deadly when it strikes the ground directly if we are in its path.
 When lightning strikes the earth, several components must be considered, and these are directly proportionate to the damage that can be caused.

 To begin with, a lightning strike will not be the same as a direct or indirect strike.
 That is to say, lightning striking a person immediately in the rain will not be the same as lightning striking him a few meters away.